 6.3 Subject to the general provisions of clause 3 of this Constitution, the government and control of the Institute, its property, affairs and business shall be vested in the Council in accordance with the provisions of this constitution.
 The Council shall arrange such meetings as may be considered necessary for the effective and efficient administration of the Institute and the organisation of its activities.

-6.4 The Council may from among its own members or wider Institute Membership appoint committees and subcommittees and assign to them such duties as it shall think fit.
+6.4 The Council may from among its own members or wider Institute Membership appoint committees and assign to them such duties as it shall see fit.

 President and Deputy President